 I read Deep Nutrition by Dr. Catherine Shanahan – that’s where I learned about toxic inflammatory, skin-damaging PUFA (poly-unsaturated fatty acids) oils.

 They’re highly oxidized and chemically unstable.
 They react to heat, light and oxygen, so when I found grapeseed oil in the all-natural zinc sunblock I was using, I was shocked.
 A cleanout of my pantry, fridge and bathroom ensued.

 I started researching online for alternatives and recipes for skin care.
 I came across some blogs and articles that recommended avoiding PUFA oils as well, but most recipes I found, even fellow natural skincare makers were still using “bad oils” so I played with the recipes a bit and swapped the carrier oils.

-4. Without giving away your secret recipes, what natural products do you add to your beauty products?
+4. Without giving away your secret recipes, what natural products does Butter is Better add to your beauty products?

-I keep it very simple with raw, unrefined and organic (when possible) natural butters, non-nano zinc, oils and steam distilled essential oils with no more than 10% PUFA in their fatty acid profile.
+I keep it very simple with raw, unrefined and organic (when possible) natural butter, non-nano zinc, oils and steam-distilled essential oils with no more than 10% PUFA in their fatty acid profile.

 I mostly use shea and mango butter, coconut, jojoba, castor, and olive oil.
 They’re nutrient-dense and a mix of saturated and mono-saturated fats which is best for skin care.